Last Updated on July 20, 2024 by Travelationship

 Cameras, phones, laptops, chargers and plugs, eyeglasses, eye contacts for two years, saline solution, malaria medication, essential traveling medications, preferred toiletry items for each of us, passports, credit cards, and toothbrushes.

-I had to decide to either bring two years of eye contacts with me or try to purchase them along the way.
+I had to decide to either bring two years of corrective eye contacts with me or try to purchase them along the way.
 I chose to bring a two-year supply with me because I didn’t want to worry about the “what if” factor.
-We decided to bring a 6-month supply of malaria medicine with us instead of purchasing later in the trip.
+We decided to bring a 6-month supply of malaria medicine with us instead of purchasing it later in the trip.
 All these items are taking up a lot of luggage space, but knowing we don’t have to try to find and buy later has significantly reduced our anxiety.
 Shampoos, toothpaste, soaps, lotions, etc., can all be purchased as needed.
 If we decide to travel to a highly remote place, we will stock up just before departing to that location instead of carrying it all now.

 Whatever your packing style, your objective is to make it all fit.
-The hardest part is thinking you may have to live without something you have accustomed to.
+The hardest part is thinking you may have to live without something you are accustomed to.
 Remember that you can purchase essential items in most places.
 If unsure, contact your lodging location or local contacts and ask.

 So… did it all fit as planned?